 There are a lot of reasons to dislike ‘AI’ (I put quotes around it because it is artificial but it’s not intelligent).
 Environmental impact of pouring gasoline on the fire of global warming False claims regarding what it can do/hype bubble Deeply embedded racism Copyright infringement and theft of copyrighted […]

 I’m working on a middle grade fantasy book called The Bone Flute.
-The book, surprisingly enough, features a magical flute made from a vulture’s wing bone.
+The book, perhaps not surprisingly, features a magical flute made from a vulture’s wing bone.
 I have made branch flutes and bamboo flutes but never bone so I decided to give it a try.
-It’s not easy to get […]
+It’s not easy to […]

 I’ve never liked the band that my pixel watch came with but I also don’t really like any of the options I’ve found to replace it.
 So, I decided to make my own.
 I started by designing it in Corel Vector: I took that to the laser cutter and cut […]